rodmjay/ResumePro/README.md

 - Developed the common codebase utilized for all .NET projects.
 - Received the award for highest-producing developer in 2021.
 #### Project: Elder Care Management Platform
-ElderCare is a platform that manages the health and wellness of senior citizens
+ElderKey is a platform that manages the health and wellness of senior citizens
 - Developed complex medication and recurring activity scheduling systems.
 - Made key technology decisions to ensure the project remained on schedule and within budget.
 - Responsible for the architecture and development of the .NET Core backend.